takuti/takuti.me/_content/en/note/javascript-save-svg-as-image.md

 lang: en
 title: Save HTML <svg> as an Image
 lastmod: '2022-09-02'
-keywords: [image, svg, download, canvas, html, visualization, save, todataurl, snippet, blob]
+keywords: [image, svg, download, canvas, html, save, visualization, todataurl, snippet, blob]
-recommendations: [/note/flight-emissions/, /note/datavis-2020/, /note/first-vis-with-fitbit/]
+recommendations: [/note/flight-emissions/, /note/first-vis-with-fitbit/, /note/datavis-2020/]
 ---

 After playing with [interactive data visualization using D3.js and React](/note/datavis-2020/), I wanted to have a "Download" function so that I can easily save the visualization as an image rather than taking a screenshot of a browser window: